What are the Banks that Act as Intermediaries? What Do They Do?

 When a payment is sent from one bank to another, it ends up at the receiving bank.
 This bank is used by both individuals and businesses to accept payments into their bank accounts.
 Because the sender sends money to the recipient, accepting banks are also called beneficiary banks.

 Lastly, an intermediary bank is used to make the connection between the two banks stronger because they are usually in different countries and don't work directly with each other.
 It takes less time for money to go from the sender's bank to the receiver's bank, and money is received more safely through this process.
-This makes a foreign transfer network reliable and safe.
+This makes an international money transfer network reliable and safe for sending funds across borders.

 How do intermediary banks work?